 I. Presentation at the Venice Film Festival and concurrent distribution in streaming on the Sala Web

-The teams participating in the October workshop but non selected to access the production grant will receive feedback from their tutors by e-mail or Skype.
+The teams participating in the October workshop but non selected to access the production grant will receive feedback from their tutors by e-mail.

 La Biennale di Venezia, in agreement with the above mentioned teams, may seek contacts to promote these projects either with third parties working in the co-production market such as the IFP in New York, or within the context of presentations such as the Meeting Event organized by the TorinoFilmLab.